top of page

 Kathleen Guardamino

-Kathleen Guardamino began dancing when she was 4 years old at McDonald Dance Academy in her hometown, Arlington Heights, Illinois.
+Kathleen Guardamino began dancing when she was four years old at McDonald Dance Academy in her hometown, Arlington Heights, Illinois.
 She’s had opportunities to be immersed in numerous styles and be a part of projects in Milwaukee such as the Lake Arts Project and Heidi Latsky’s On Display.
-She graduated from Marquette University with a double major in Education and English and a minor in Dance.
-She is thrilled to have dance remain in her life, with recent additions of new styles such as salsa and bachata.
+She graduated from Marquette University with a Bachelor of Arts in Education and English and a minor in Dance.
+She has performed with the Latin dance company, Las Estrellas, has been teaching yoga for the past few years, and is honored to be a member of CODC.

 Rebecca Kapla